friday963/the-hybrid-cloud-handbook-for-aws/notes.md

 - Instead we find a lot of static route table manipulation to get packets from one location to another.
 - Routing within a VPC is very generic by default.
 When creating a VPC you must choose a parent subnet (as large as /16 or small as /28).
 The resulting route table will show one entry, a "local" route to that designated VPC CIDR block.
     - This single route entry is all you get to start your routing journey.
 Any additional endpoints will either need to be statically added, or dynamically added depending on the software services added and whether they actually place a route in that route table.
-    - Lets address the concept of the "local" route as described above.
+    - Let's address the concept of the "local" route as described above.
 Just because its considered local, that does not mean it is physically local to the VPC router.
 These hosts will be separated out diversely between availability zones and almost assuredly will not be physically local by any stretch of the imagination.
 - Route tables in the cloud are more like VRF's to a traditional network engineer.
     - The route table is logical and can be associated with subnets to isolate or direct traffic for the associated subnets as the engineer see's fit.
     - Just like a VRF that can have interfaces, peering relationships, and routes associated with it.
 These routers are associated with subnets to isolate and direct traffic.